PunishXIV/Splatoon/Presets/WALKTHROUGH.md

 <li>

 Step 3: While casting and Skill ID
- - We need to find the skill ID to enable us to create the element.
-In this case, we already know that the skill name is Crimson Cyclone, so we can look through our Trigevent log and see that Crimson Cyclone has a skill ID of 1532.
+ - Using the Splatoon `log` feature described previously, we can see that Ifrit readies the spell Crimson Cyclone and afterwards, a skill of 1532 is being cast by ifrit.
+We can assume that this skill ID 1532 relates to Crimson Cyclone.
 For some fights, Splatoon already gives us the ID of the skill when we type it in.
 By ticking the box next to 'While casting', we are telling Splatoon that we want this element to draw when Ifrit is casting this skill.</li>
 ![whilecasting](/docs/images/walkthrough/whilecasting.png)

 <li>

 Step 4: Setting the width and length of the element
+ - We know that Ifrit charges across the battle field so the radius of this must be the length of the map.
+If you play around with the Y axis co-ordinates, you will see that the end of the map is around the 44 mark.
+We can keep this at 44 so that the drawn is the entire length of the arena.
+We then need to set the radius of the skill.
+We know that the AOE line includes the body of Ifrit so we can assume that it is as wide as him.
+If you tick the `+targethitbox` option, you should notice that your element is now as wide as him.
+Sometimes this works and sometimes it is not based on the target hitbox and you will have to experiment on the radius yourself.
+In this case, the radius is approximately 6.
- - We know that the element has a range of 44 and a radius of 6.
-Sometimes we know that because of bossmod and other times, particularly in new fights, we have to do some trial and error testing.
-We want to make sure that we have accounted for rotation by ticking the "account for rotation" box, which can be found under the element type box.
+ - We want to make sure that we have accounted for rotation by ticking the "account for rotation" box, which can be found under the element type box.

 ![account for rotation](/docs/images/walkthrough/accountrotate.png)

- - We then want to make Point A have Y:44 (the length) and change the radius to be 6.
+ - We then want to make Point A have Y:44 (the length) and , if not using the `+targethitbox` option, set the radius to 6.
 ![yandradius](/docs/images/walkthrough/yandradius.png)

 </li>